redpesk-labs/red-pak/README.md

 ## Tools

+- `red-wrap`: creates execution namespaces
-- `red-dnf`: handles the nodes lifecycle (target development time)
+- `redwrap-dnf`: handles the nodes lifecycle (target development time)
         + creation
         + adding packages repositories
         + install/update packages
         ...

-- `red-rpm`: provides rpm management on the target.
-It is also used to install packages coming from an 'Over the Air' update.

-- `red-wrap`: creates execution namespaces

 ## Concepts

 - **Redpath**: represents a family of nodes that are imported in a namespace at application launch time.
 Every action on red-pak is done by providing the path to the terminal node of its family tree.

 - **RedNode**: the atomic component of red-pak.
 A node is an independent subset of a full tree rootfs.
 Each node owns a private RPMdb and repository lists.
 A node can be installed or updated independently.
 Each Rednode owns the following items:
    + Alias: should be unique within your Redpath, but may not be globally (i.e. two versions of QT may have the same alias)